 Solicit and organize feedback on the GAC proposals from the community

-Coordinate and select the peer-reviewed outlet for the CCN GAC publications and community involvement through accompanying commentary pieces
+Coordinate with the NBDT journal for the CCN GAC publications and community involvement through accompanying commentary pieces

-Organize in-person presentations and discussion of the CCN GAC first year outcomes at CCN 2021 (August 2021, San Francisco, CA, USA)
+Organize in-person presentations and discussion of the CCN GAC outcomes at CCN annual meetings

 Timeline targets (subject to revision)

-June 1 - Call for proposals, Google form for submissions opens
+April - Call for proposals, Google form for submissions opens (if you cannot access Google forms because of geopolitical restrictions, please email us at email@example.com)

-July 28 - Post proposals for community feedback (via OpenReview)
+June - Deadline for proposals, post proposals for community feedback

-Jan 15 - Deadline to submit core manuscript (GAC team) to special issue
+Jan /Feb - Submit core manuscript (GAC team) to special issue of NBDT, peer review

 Feb/March - Publication of core GAC manuscripts, solicitation of peer-reviewed accompanying commentary pieces